Reviewed and updated Nov. 23, 2023

 When you get back to the office next week, plug your withholding changes into the new Form W-4 you'll give your payroll administrator.
 That way, your company can withhold the new amount from your remaining paychecks.

-You can find more on using the IRS online tool and filling out a W-4 in my post Owe the IRS?
-Got a big refund?
-Adjust your withholding.
+You can find more on using the IRS online tool and filling out a W-4 in my post on how to get your tax withholding just right.

 Back to the family: OK, that didn't take too long.
 And not only are you refreshed and ready for more family mingling, you've avoided the tax turkey of incorrect withholding.

-Now back to tackling the pre-Nov.
-24 menu leading up to the real, and tasty, roasted fowl.
+Now back to tackling the holiday menu leading up to the real, and tasty, roasted fowl.

 And I'll see you back here tomorrow for tax turkey #2.